ali-kamalizade/ali-kamalizade/README.md

 - [es-check-action](https://github.com/marketplace/actions/es-check-action): a GitHub action which checks JavaScript files against a specified version of ECMAScript (ES).
 If a specified file's ES version doesn't match the ES version argument, this action will throw an error.
 - [text-select](https://github.com/ali-kamalizade/text-select): a tiny and helpful JavaScript library to easily select text on web pages.
 Available on NPM.
 - [better-protractor](https://github.com/ali-kamalizade/better-protractor): write better end-to-end tests by providing a simple API on top of Protractor.
 Available on NPM.
+- [scripts](https://github.com/ali-kamalizade/scripts): a collection of reusable scripts, functions and aliases related to development
 - 🚧

 ### 🖤 Getting things done with